 For best results, you’ll want to shut down access to the organization before exporting; so that nobody can send new messages (etc.) while you’re exporting data.
 There are two ways to do this:

-manage.py deactivate_realm -r 'target_org', which deactivates the target organization, logging out all active login sessions and preventing all accounts from logging in or accessing the API.
-This is preferred for environments like Zulip Cloud where you might want to export a single organization without disrupting any other users, and the intent is to move hosting of the organization (and forcing users to re-login would be required as part of the hosting migration anyway).
+./manage export, which first deactivates the target organization, logging out all active login sessions and preventing all accounts from logging in or accessing the API.
+This is preferred for environments like Zulip Cloud where you might want to export a single organization without disrupting any other users, and the intent is to move hosting of the organization (and forcing users to re-log in would be required as part of the hosting migration anyway).

 We include both options in the instructions below, commented out so

 # at the start of the lines).
 If

 you’d like to use one of these options, remove the

 # at the start